jin-park-dev/PWA-Pomodoro/README.md

 | dev - Githook | dev/ | bash script | For CI/CD system (jenkins) |
 | Server Deployment | deployment/ | Nginx Config | Copy of nginx config for deployment |

+#### Designs

+There's difference is datatype passed down between pomodoro and time component.
+This is due to choice in date time library and lack of support for working with time duration.

+This is required in the first place due to 1ms from setInterval is JS will be out of sync.
+On MacOS in KanXdoro, after while 25min can be up to 36min on MacBook Pro 2018.

+Doing research new hip things is to go functional, immutable style of date time library in JS world.
+Even moments.js creator is creating new library currently not as featured but seperate to moments.

+"date-fns - modern JavaScript date utility library" - is what come up in google search, highly regarded in my research.

+Many library, other ones even in clojurescript does not seem to make it easy to work with duration and would require same type of calculation I have done.
+Turns out moments.js is very good if you need duration.

+(In python world there is arrow and pendulum.
+Duration hasn't been issue from memory)

+#### Pomodoro - Custom Data structure (as duration is not supported)

+After trying this out, using moments would been much much simpler.
+I have to create duration as library itself does not support it.

+Uses difference of time to create "duration".
+(Moments.js has this but Date-fns does not.)
+For current pomodoro, and next pomodoro, next date.

+This forces lot more calculations required and holding of state to make duration.

+Component, has to have custom non-datetime object passed down as hash-map with all the values.

+Also I have to manually format dates coming out from duration (difference).
+This created way more work then going down momoents.js route.

+#### Time - date-fns leveraged (as it is possible)

+As no calculation is required I can use fully use formatting from date-fns library.

 ### ES6 Import => CLJS Require

 See https://shadow-cljs.github.io/docs/UsersGuide.html#_using_npm_packages